-Translating research into therapies
+Translating Research into Therapies

-Tralau-Stewart is principal investigator on a $2.2 million, three-year grant from UC’s Multicampus Research Programs and Initiatives focusing on early translation of academic discovery research into therapies.
+Tralau-Stewart is principal investigator on a $2.2 million, three-year grant from UC’s Multicampus Research Programs and Initiatives focusing on early translation of academic discoveries into therapies.
 The grant to the Drug, Device, Discovery and Development workgroup of UC Biomedical Research Acceleration, Integration and Development is helping to get the consortium off the ground.

-The consortium brings together UC’s five medical center campuses — Davis, Irvine, Los Angeles, San Diego and San Francisco — to share resources and expertise to help develop new drugs.
+The consortium brings together UC’s five medical center campuses — Davis, Irvine, Los Angeles, San Diego and San Francisco — to share resources and expertise to help develop new drugs

 “We’re trying to change the ecosystem of drug development in California,” said Robert Damoiseaux, UCLA associate professor of pharmacology, director of the Molecular Screening Shared Resource in the California NanoSystems Institute and campus lead for the consortium.